 1. Consider being a foster parent.
 First step: Stop watching Lifetime Movies and watch Removed.
 (HAVE TISSUES READY.)

-Maybe there is a kid for whom you can provide permanency?
+Maybe there are kids living for whom you can provide permanency?
 Check your state foster agency to find out specific requirements.
-You may be surprised to find out how easily it fits your family.
+You may be surprised to find out how easy it fits your family.

 3. Call your local leaders and ask them to introduce and support bills that increase family services.
 Take a look at California’s AB 717, currently being introduced to make infant and toddler diapers tax-exempt items.
 Write letters, emails, make phone calls, and sign petitions: Little things can make a huge difference, especially to the most vulnerable families in our society.